pr4shan7/snippet-converter/Readme.md

 # snippet-converter

-A simple command line utility to convert Sublime Text code snippets into VS Code snippets and vice versa.
+A simple command line utility to export Sublime Text code snippets to VS Code.